-This work is a fantasy—though it probably has more in common with books written

-  without a genre, or a mystery novel.
-Over the course of ten years, a tiny idea I

-  had in 2007 has grown to dominate my every waking moment, and (quite by

-  accident) became a trilogy of books.
-I’m just finishing the third draft of book

-  one, which will then be ready (finally) to be submitted to countless agents of

-  personal taste, all of whom will most likely decline my invitation to join me on
+This work is a fantasy—though it probably has more in common a mystery novel.
+Over the course of ten years, a tiny idea I had in 2007 has grown to dominate my every waking moment, and (quite by accident) became a trilogy of books.
+I’m just finishing the third draft of book one, which will then be (finally) ready to be submitted to countless agents of personal taste, all of whom will most likely decline my invitation to join me on this quest.

-  this quest.
 And for this I cannot blame them!
-I wrote the story for me, and not

-  for anyone else.
+I wrote the story for me, and not for anyone else.

-  UNTIL THEN, GENTLE READER: It is at THIS point, I am requesting your honest

-  help.
-I have the first few chapter and would enjoy as many eyes upon them as

-  possible.
-These will be up for a limited time only, until the third draft is

-  finished later on this year.
-If you would like to check out what I’ve spent all

-  of my free time doing, just click the little square I made below.
+UNTIL THEN, GENTLE READER: It is at THIS point, I am requesting your honest help.
+I have the first few chapter and would enjoy as many eyes upon them as possible.
+These will be up for a limited time only, until the third draft is finished later on this year.
+If you would like to check out what I’ve spent all of my free time doing, just click the little square I made below.

 Necessary Aside: There is nothing worse than a manuscript with a fake cover and justified text.
 That is the job of editors and publishers.
 I made this shit for myself because imagining the end product helps me figure out where to go when I’m lost on something.
 (When I pitched Spell Saga at Gen Con I had a complete mock-up with self-made silver paper boxes and a spiral bound rulebook.
 I’m weird).

 But why share the work at all?
 And why only part of it?
 Why not just sell it online with the rest of my wares on the rough-and-tumble landscape of SUBHEATHEN dot com?
 It’s a very good question.
 I sell tabletop games I make online.
 And I sell music from my (three?!) bands too.
 And so I felt the need to write my thoughts out, in a small manifesto can also be found below: